niamurrell/jekyll-blog/_posts/2017-12-30-so-close-search-engine.md

 ### Chrome Dev Tools

 Today I worked with the debugger in Chrome for the first time. **It is so awesome!!!** The main challenge that stumped me yesterday turned out to be an off-by-one issue, which I wouldn't have figured out without Chrome's debugger.
 I was also able to clearly see the differences between the Jekyll JSON output and what I'm working with for my site.
-This information make it ***so*** much clearer to move forward.
+This information makes it ***so*** much clearer to move forward.
 Now I get what all the fuss is about!

 ### Other Stuff